Yacht Charter Lifestyle

 As a charter specialist, it’s important to build excellent relationships with the absolute best agents in all charter destinations.
 This way, an experienced luxury yacht crew is there to anticipate your needs and provide you with the highest standard of service on your own floating bit of paradise.

 I have enjoyed developing excellent relationships with agents who are the absolute best in all charter destinations.
-Whatever wish, you receive, (especially when it comes to cuisine).
+Whatever you wish, you receive (especially when it comes to cuisine).
 The answer is almost always “yes” for special requests, along with a cost estimate for the client’s further consideration.

 For example, perhaps a client wants a selection of top quality black pearls from a local pearl farm to be brought on board for private perusal and purchase.
 Or maybe a charterer wants to experience a real lobster and clam bake on a deserted island in Maine, including the all-important fresh, clean seaweed, or fish for barn door halibut while on charter in Alaska.
 All of this can be done for you.
 Every top charter experience has been enhanced by the services of the ship’s agent.